 3.1.3 Goal 3: Sustainability – Manage challenges resulting from telecommunication/ICT development

 To promote the beneficial use of telecommunication/ICTs, the Union recognizes the need to manage challenges that emerge from the rapid growth of telecommunication/ICTs.
-The Union focuses on enhancing the sustainable and safe use of telecommunication/ICTs, in close collaboration with all organizations and entities.
-Accordingly, the Union will work towards minimizing the negative impact of undesired collaterals, such as cybersecurity threats, including potential harm to most vulnerable parts of the society, in particular children, and negative effects on the environment, including e-waste.
+The Union focuses on enhancing the sustainable and safe use of telecommunication/ICTs, in close collaboration with all organizations, stakeholders, and entities.

 Reasons: The edits are intended to provide clarity without being prescriptive.